mkrwii/acit4420-oblig1/README.md

 Exact installation and running instructions:
 install: `git clone github.com/mkrwii/acit4420-oblig1`
 running: To see the report outputs of the five scenarios, run `python3 main.py`.
-To run the tests to see how it aligns with the generated data, run `python3 test.py`
+To run the tests to see how it aligns with the generated data, run `python3 tests.py`

-Example output: WIP
+Example output:
+--- PARTICIPANT DATA ---
+Participant id: P123
+Baseline Heart rate: 65
+Baseline Skin response: 1.75
+Baseline Temperature: 32.72
+Baseline Activity level: 0.2
+--- SESSION REPORT ---
+Participant id: P123
+Session ID: S-3
+Usable Observations: 12
+Average Heart rate: 125.0 (Baseline: 65)
+Skin response: HIGH (Baseline: 1.75)
+Temperature: HIGH (Baseline: 32.72)
+Classification: HIGH

-Known limitations: WIP
+Known limitations:
+The classification is not quite 100% accurate, and very rarely, a scenario that the data generator sees as "high" will be classified as "medium".
+However, the current tuning of the threshold values makes this a very rare occurrence.